Emerson KJ3003X1-BA1 Analog Input Module – Obsolete DeltaV Spare Part

 • Step 2 – Electrolytic Capacitor Assessment: Aging electrolytic capacitors are the primary failure mode in legacy I/O modules.
 Each capacitor is checked for bulging, leakage, and ESR deviation from specification.

-• Step 3 – Firmware Version Verification: The module’s firmware revision is confirmed and documented.
-Compatibility with the target DeltaV system version is cross-referenced before shipment.
+• Step 3 – Firmware Version Verification: The module's firmware revision is confirmed and documented.
+Compatibility with the target DeltaV system version is cross-referenced before dispatch review.

 • Step 4 – Functional Power-On Test: The module is powered and subjected to a functional test sequence to confirm basic I/O channel operation.